 Introduction to tvOS 12

-This document provides a high-level overview of new and updated tvOS 12 features for which Xamarin's preview release currently provides C# bindings.
+This document provides a high-level overview of new and updated tvOS 12.

-To get started building tvOS 12 apps with Xamarin, take a look at:
+To get started building tvOS 12 apps with Xamarin, take a look at the getting started guide.

 tvOS 12 includes TVUIKit, a set of APIs that make it possible for tvOS developers to use common tvOS controls such as poster views, caption buttons, card views, and monogram views. tvOS 12 also introduces a property that allows labels to scroll text that is too long to be completely visible.